pyxelr/pawelcislo.com/src/content/docs/posts/2019-03-25-is-data-science-the-inevitable-cultivation.md

 Once you make a decision, you can sign up to the community of the coolest people in the world, by scrolling down to the end of this post.

-## Machine Learning is nothing but geometry!
+## Machine Learning is nothing but geometry

 For now, let's stop our fascination about everything involving data, and agree on one point about the practice of using algorithms on the data, which later on learn from it and then forecast future trends for that topic.
 Remember, there is no magic behind machine learning.